If you live within a few hundred miles of the gulf coast or Atlantic ocean, you could be affected by a hurricane.

-For instance, if it’s a light plug it in, it’ll tell you how many watts you’re drawn in.
-Same thing if you have an air conditioning which is a 110V, you can plug that in here and it’ll tell you what the wattage it consumes.
+For instance, if it’s a light, plug it in; it’ll tell you how many watts you’re drawn in.
+Same thing if you have an air conditioner that is a 110V, you can plug that in here, and it’ll tell you what the wattage it consumes.

-Before you choose which type of generator, firstly you need to understand what your needs are.
-Then you would shop for that would meet those needs.
+Before you choose which type of generator, firstly, you need to understand what your needs are.
+Then you would shop for those that would meet those needs.

 Generators aren’t cheap.
 The least expensive one that would run a refrigerator and a couple of lights start at $300.

 A 3000 Watts to 6500 Watts portable generator will power your essentials like a refrigerator to keep your foods from spoiling, lights, fans, sump pump, and tools.